wandreopoulos/deeplasmid/classifier/dl/README.md

 Output: a directory of results

-Built and tested on: MacBook Pro
+Built and tested on: MacBook Pro, Ubuntu 20.04.3

 To run the deeplasmid Docker container first install Docker on your system, then register on dockerhub.